 In his gracious welcoming remarks, Wits University Vice-Chancellor Adam Habib, noted: “If we're going to be serious about surviving as a species in the next 100 years, we must come together as a community.
 We must build bridges and address inequalities.”

-"If we’re to get to inequality in how societies are structured," Mike Rogan, a Research Associate for WIEGO based in South Africa, said, "we need to know about the informal economy and what it contributes….
+"If we’re to get to inequality in how societies are structured," Michael Rogan, a Research Associate for WIEGO based in South Africa, said, "we need to know about the informal economy and what it contributes….
 We now know that most workers in the world are informal."

 He spoke to the statistical realities of the informal economy and reiterated the new global estimates: that 61 per cent of the world’s workforce, some two billion workers, are informal.